-I keep my cash in an envelope (you could use a cute jar like this), and when it’s full or I hit $100, I take it to the bank & deposit it.
+I keep my cash in an envelope, and when it’s full or I hit $100, I take it to the bank & deposit it.
 Then, I transfer that money to my Capital One 360 High Interest Savings Account.
 It’s a high-interest account that I use specifically for this challenge.
 I earn WAY more interest in this account than I do in any others.
-In 2017, I earned over $450 in interest across all of my Capital One accounts!
-Sometimes, I put that interest back into the Savings Challenge account toward my weekly goals!
+In 2018, I earned over $500 in interest across all of my Capital One accounts!
+Sometimes, I put that interest back into the Savings Challenge account toward my weekly goals.

 I don’t use an envelope anymore for this challenge, I now have a Savings Challenge Category in my YNAB Budget where I keep this money.
 This is one of the categories for one of my Capital One 360 Savings accounts, so it is still earning interest, and I can see exactly how much I have currently in my YNAB budget.
 Find out more about how using the YNAB budgeting system changed our lives!

 The key to this challenge is, once it goes in the envelope (or jar or account or YNAB category), DON’T TOUCH IT (except to deposit at the bank)!
-I have trouble with this.
+I will admit that I have trouble with this.
 I’m always using this as my decor shopping fund, but I do keep track on the spreadsheet.
 This year, I’m going to try my hardest NOT TO TOUCH IT!

 It’s easy to come up with extra cash!
-I put everything I earn from Ebates & Ibotta in there.
-I also put PayPal cash I earn from Gift Hulk, Swagbucks & InstaGC, money made from selling stuff, and money received as gifts in there.
+I put everything I earn from Rakuten & Ibotta in there.
+I also put PayPal cash I earn from Swagbucks & InstaGC, money made from selling stuff, and money received as gifts in there.
 My favorite way to save cash is by breaking bills.
 If I use a $20 to pay for something, I put the change in the envelope to deposit at the bank.
 Some people like to save every $5 bill they com across.
 However you do it, just make sure you do it!

-You can do it!
-Come save with me in 2019!!
+You can do this!
+Come save with me in 2020!!
 Start by putting $1 in an envelope right now, and you’ve finished Week 1!

 See all of the Weekly Savings Challenge Posts here.